What Happens If You Don’t File Taxes for 10 Years?

 To determine if you need to file, check out the IRS’s Do-I-Need-to-File tool.
 The process takes about 12 minutes.
 You need your filing status, details about your income, and the amount of federal income tax that was withheld from your paycheck.

-2. Find the Tax Forms for the Unfiled Years.
+3. Find the Tax Forms for the Unfiled Years.

 Tax rules, deductions, and credits change every year.
 To ensure you’re providing the IRS with the correct information, you need to use the correct tax forms for every year.
 You can often find the tax forms you need by doing a web search for the tax form and the year.

-3. Gather Your Income Information.
+4. Gather Your Income Information.

 To file your returns, you will need information about your income including wages from employers, self-employment income, investment income, and retirement income.
 If you don’t have copies of these forms, you can contact the payer.
 For example, your old employer may be able to provide you with copies of old W2 forms.

-4. Prepare and File Your Tax Forms.
+5. Prepare and File Your Tax Forms.

 Once you have the information and the tax forms, it’s time to start filling them out.
-You should be able to calculate your tax liability using the forms, but keep in mind that is the amount you would have owed if you had filed on time.
+You should be able to calculate your tax liability using the forms but keep in mind that is the amount you would have owed if you had filed on time.

 Since you’re filing late, you will also need to pay interest and penalties.
 The IRS will let you know about these amounts once you have filed.
+A tax attorney can also help you estimate the penalties and interest.

-5. Make Arrangements for Your Tax Liability.
+6. Make Arrangements for Your Tax Liability.

 After you have filed, you can try to request penalty abatement.
 The IRS often waives penalties for people who have reasonable cause for not filing.
 Then, you can either pay your tax liability in full or negotiate arrangements with the IRS.
+Here are the main IRS payment options:

 Get Help If You Haven’t Filed a Tax Return for 10 Years